 31 January 2026

 2025 began largely as we expected up to the April crash.
-In retrospect, many professional investors — us included — were likely too bearish on the back-end of the tariff crash.
-There is a certain irony in modern markets where ignorance appears to be its own reward.
-While many participants were focused on the bond markets, tracking whipsawing yields and the widening spreads that followed the April 2nd Trade War 1.0 announcement, a different unsophisticated cohort was tracking memes and social posts.
-This group, along with the hold-and-hopers, got their very own 2008-level bailout with the birth of the “TACO trade” on April 9th.
-Despite rethinking — industry euphemism for chopping lower — for three weeks after the market’s epic single day rally, a new Bull Market was born.
+In retrospect, many professional investors were likely too bearish on the back-end of the tariff crash.
+There is a certain irony in modern markets where positioning and fundamentals can diverge sharply — and expensively.
+While many participants were focused on the bond markets, tracking whipsawing yields and the widening spreads that followed the April 2nd trade war announcement, a different cohort was not.
+The policy reversal on April 9th rewarded positioning over analysis as 2008 did before it.
+Despite choppy price action for three weeks after the market’s epic single-day rally, a new bull market was born after the US-China détente in Geneva.

-The question for 2025 and 2026 is simple: how can the market justify sitting near all-time highs when the post-WWII global economic order was lit ablaze?
+The question for 2025 and 2026 is simple: how can the market justify sitting near all-time highs when the post-WWII global economic order has been fundamentally disrupted?
 The EU was the US’s largest, most predictable, and rules-based trading partner.
 Japan and China remain the largest foreign holders of US debt.
-None of those countries, other than Japan, have anywhere near the debt problems of the US.
-Moreover, whatever leverage the US once had was entirely based on its global image as the beacon of international stability — that clearly no longer exists, nor will it likely ever again.

 Disclosure: This is an opinion article not intended as investment advice.
 Always do your own work and/or consult a competent advisor.
 Any opinions expressed are as of the date of publication.